 Children also have the opportunity to take up private music tuition in guitar and piano if they wish.

-At Athelstan, PE is taught discretely throughout the school from Year 1 to Year 6.
-Children have two timetabled PE sessions each week – one indoor and one outdoor.
-In reception, children access PE as part of their continuous provision throughout the year but also have one discrete lesson each week from the spring term.
+At Athelstan, PE is taught discretely throughout the school from spring term in Reception up to Year 6.
+Children in KS1 and KS2 have two timetabled PE sessions each week – one indoor and one outdoor.
+In Reception, children access PE as part of their continuous provision throughout the year but also have one discrete lesson each week from the spring term.

-In years 1 to 6, children build on the core skills developed in reception and are taught gymnastics, dance, outdoor games, sports and athletics.
+In years 1 to 6, children build on the core skills developed in Reception and are taught gymnastics, dance, outdoor games, orienteering, sports and athletics.
 The school uses the Get Set 4 PE scheme of work but also employs a Yoga teacher, who works with each year group in KS1 and KS2 for half a term.
 In addition to weekly PE lessons, all children also take part in the daily mile walk/run.

 We use the Jigsaw scheme of work for PSHE.
 The scheme has a mindful approach to PSHE, and is an integrated scheme of learning for Personal, Social, Health Education, with a strong emphasis on emotional literacy, mental health, SMSC and spiritual development.
 The 6 Jigsaw Puzzles (half-termly units) are designed so the whole school can study the same learning themes at the same time, each year group at its own level.
 The Puzzles are sequential and developmental throughout each academic year.
 Our aim is to teach the children the skills to become successful members of a global community which celebrates diversity and recognises the foundations of British Values.
 Towards the end of Key Stage 2, the children are offered the opportunity to attend a residential visit at Manor Adventure, developing their independence and social skills.
 They are also able to take part in a Crucial Crew trip which explores morality with sessions including drugs and alcohol awareness, run by members of the emergency services and councillors.
 Within school, children are also given the opportunity to participate in team-building and social skills groups with our Pupil Support Assistant.